5 Cool and Unique Blue Jay Facts You Didn’t Know

 Outside of their familiar loud screech-like calls, Blue Jays mimic other bird calls, especially red-shouldered hawks.
 They also copy Gulls, Osprey, Screech Owls, Coopers Hawks, and several other bird sounds.

-Anecdotally speaking…I swear that I saw a Blue Jay mimic a dog barking at my feeders one time before grabbing a peanut.
-It worked – all the other birds at my feeder scattered.
+Anecdotally speaking…I once saw a Blue Jay mimic a dog barking at my feeders before grabbing a peanut.
+It worked.
+All of the other birds at my feeder scattered.

 Source: Ross D. James – Of Blue Jays and Mimicry